Rosh-h/news_app/README.md

 # News App

 ## Description
-This News App is a dynamic web application designed to deliver the latest news updates from various categories.
-Built with ReactJS, it leverages APIs to fetch real-time news, providing users with a seamless and intuitive experience for staying informed.
+This News App is a dynamic web application designed to deliver the latest news updates directly to users' inboxes.
+By subscribing to the service, users receive the top 5 daily news articles from various categories, ensuring they stay informed effortlessly.

 ## Features
+- **Daily News Delivery**: Sends top 5 news articles to the user's inbox every day.
-- News Categories: Displays news articles from various categories like Technology, Sports, Business, and more.
+- **News Categories**: Covers diverse topics like Technology, Sports, Business, and more.
-- API Integration: Fetches live news data using NewsAPI.
+- **API Integration**: Fetches live news data using NewsAPI.
-- Responsive Design: Ensures a smooth experience across devices with a responsive user interface.
-- User-Friendly Interface: Clean and simple layout for easy navigation.
+- **User-Friendly Interface**: Simple subscription process for seamless user experience.

 ## Tech Stack
+- **Backend**: Node.js for handling subscriptions and scheduling email delivery
-- Frontend: ReactJS, HTML, CSS, JavaScript
+- **Frontend**: ReactJS, HTML, CSS, JavaScript for subscription interface
-- API: NewsAPI for fetching real-time news
+- **API**: NewsAPI for fetching real-time news
-- Styling: Material-UI for a modern and responsive design
+- **Styling**: Material-UI for a modern and responsive design
+- **Email Service**: NodeMailer or similar tool for sending daily emails

 ## Installation